geo6/batch-geocoder/README.md

 All those parameters are optional.
 By default, archive mode is disabled and there is no limit of maximum number of records allowed.

+#### Archive mode

+If you enable archive mode, you can add `?archives` to display a listbox of existing tables : <http://localhost:8080/app/batch-geocoder/?archives>